Number of Positions Available: Varies from 3-5

 - Two letters of recommendation: Preferably one from a current/previous site supervisor and another from a faculty member in your academic department who can address your qualifications and clinical skills.

-Applicants for the GA positions must complete and submit the above materials as well as the GA application for Student Affairs.
+Applicants for the GA positions must complete and submit the above materials.

 Emily Slife, Ph.D.